-There are certain super-iconic beauty brands that are household names—the well-known power players that consistently make bestseller lists and march across the glossy pages of our favorite magazines.
-We'd be lying if we said we don't own, love, and regularly use a collection of products from said brands, but the majority of our beauty must-haves hail from lesser-known indie beauty brands no one seems to talk about, which is odd considering how strong a following they have within the underground world of beauty-product fanaticism (aka beauty-editor group texts and Gchats worldwide).
+There are certain super-iconic beauty brands that are household names—the well-known power players that consistently make best seller lists and march across the glossy pages of our favorite magazines.
+We'd be lying if we said we don't own, love, and regularly use a collection of products from said brands, but the majority of our beauty must-haves hail from lesser-known indie beauty brands no one seems to talk about, which is odd considering how strong a following they have within the underground world of beauty-product fanaticism (i.e., beauty editor group texts and Gchats worldwide).

-During seemingly historic maskless days, strangers would be met with confusion and wonder after revealing the culprit behind my highlight or the believability of my mid-winter tan.
+During seemingly historical maskless days, strangers would be met with confusion and wonder after I revealed the culprit behind my highlight or the believability of my mid-winter tan.
 As a beauty editor, there's nothing more satisfying than sipping product tea with a fellow beauty lover, and the party becomes twice as fun when you can reveal an unknown they'll undoubtedly fall head over heels for.

 There's a fine line when it comes to combining makeup and skincare, and in our very discerning eyes, Onomie is one of the only brands that exceed expectations.
-We're especially obsessed with its lip-and-cheek sticks, which are infused with glow-boosting ingredients and effortlessly flush your complexion with the most flattering color.
+We're especially obsessed with its Lip + Cheek Sticks, which are infused with glow-boosting ingredients and effortlessly flush your complexion with the most flattering color.

-Whenever I'm asked about my favorite makeup brand, Kosås is one of the first to come to mind and one of the few brands that manage to nail the tricky combination of nontoxic meets high performance.
+Whenever I'm asked about my favorite makeup brand, Kosas is one of the first to come to mind and is one of the few brands that manage to nail the tricky combination of nontoxic meets high performance.
 Thanks to the hydrating formula and long-wearing durability, the brand's lipsticks are pretty much the only ones I wear anymore.
-I love Rosewater for day and Stardust for night.
+I love Rosewater for daytime and Stardust for evening.

 If you love sparkle, meet Lemonhead.LA.
-The Los Angeles–based brand describes itself as "the original mess-free glitter for adults" and offers a cortisol-soothing array of shimmering formulas in every conceivable color you can effortlessly layer anywhere.
-The above Phantom blue highlight is limited-edition, and the latest product we can't stop talking about.
+The Los Angeles–based brand describes itself as "the original mess-free glitter for adults" and offers a cortisol-soothing array of shimmering formulas in every conceivable color that you can effortlessly layer anywhere.
+The above Phantom blue highlight is limited edition and is the latest product we can't stop talking about.

-Stellar beauty is a brand that is far too overlooked.
-For those who have never heard of the them, note that it was founded on the pillar of universal colors and revolutionary beauty.
-It's hard to choose our favorite product, but this radiance-enhancing setting powder is maybe the best we've ever tried to date.
-Amanda wears it daily and receives scores of compliments.
+Stellar Beauty is a brand that is far too overlooked.
+For those who have never heard of it, note that it was founded on the pillar of universal colors and revolutionary beauty.
+It's hard to choose our favorite product, but this radiance-enhancing setting powder is maybe the best we've tried to date.

-Everyone from celebrities to beauty editors to our chief content officer and co-founder, Hillary Kerr, adores makeup artist Gucci Westman's relatively new line of makeup, Westman Atelier.
-That said, her professional offering of foundations, blushes, brushes, bronzers, and highlighters is still lesser-known among non–beauty insiders.
+Everyone from celebrities to beauty editors to Hillary Kerr, our chief content officer and co-founder, adores makeup artist Gucci Westman's relatively new line of makeup, Westman Atelier.
+That said, her professional offering of foundations, blushes, makeup brushes, bronzers, and highlighters is still lesser known among those who aren't beauty insiders.
 Her makeup pieces are an investment, but the packaging and easy-to-blend formulas are some of the best in the makeup biz right now.